xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 permalink: katalon-studio/docs/web-selection-methods.html
 ---

-Katalon Studio allows you to choose different strategies to locate WebUI objects.
+This article guides you through how to choose different strategies to locate WebUI objects in Katalon Studio.

+## Configure Test Design

 To set the default selection method used in Spy/Recorder of a project:

-* From 7.6 onwards: Go to **Project/Settings/Self-healing/Web UI/Test Design**
+* From 7.6.0 onwards: Go to **Project > Settings > Test Design > Web UI**
-* From 7.6 backward: Go to **Project/Settings/Test Design/Web Locators**
+* From 7.6.0 backward: Go to **Project > Settings > Test Design > Web Locators**

-Regarding XPath, you can additionally set the priority of XPath locators while with Attributes, you can decide which object properties to be used for recognizing objects.
+Regarding XPath, you can set the priority of XPath locators while with Attributes, you can decide which object properties to be used for recognizing objects.

 You're allowed to override the global settings above in a specific object.
-Open an object's view, configure a selection method used for this object particularly.
+Open an object view, configure a selection method used for this object particularly.

-## Configure Test Design

 Go to **Project > Settings > Test Design > Web UI**, select one of the provided options to decide the default selection method used during spying and recording.
 Katalon Studio supports: